vividus-framework/vividus-build-system/README.md

 known issues configuration (`known-issues.json`) is checked in scope of the task `testVividusInitialization`.
 1. The support of Artifactory is dropped (`artifactoryPublish` task is not available out of the box anymore).
 Now the projects using Artifactory should apply the corresponding plugin and prepare publishing scripts on their own.
+1. Workaround for Kafka client is removed: it is strongly recommended to upgrada to VIVIDUS `0.6.15` or higher before migration.